devops329/devops/instruction/awsS3/awsS3.md

 ![Create bucket button](createBucketButton.png)

 Buckets are identified by a globally unique name that you provide.
 That means you have to pick a name for your bucket that no one else has ever used.
-Commonly your companies name or website hostname is used a prefix for your bucket names.
+Commonly your company's name or website hostname is used a prefix for your bucket names.

 ![Create bucket](createBucket.png)